arnodel/edit/README.md

 # edit

-A text editor to learn
+A text editor library PoC based on tcell, supporting Lua scripting

+`cmd/edit` has an example of an editor built with it.